birktj/marpc/README.md

 `--all-features` or `--features client,server` as both the client and server code needs to be generated.

+See [`examples/hello_net.rs`](examples/hello_net.rs) for a more sophisticated example with a client and server communicating over a tcp stream.
+Run `cargo run --features server --example hello_net -- server Hello` in one window and then open another window and run
+`cargo run --features client --example hello_net -- client world`.

 # License

 This library is dual-licensed under the MIT license and Apache License 2.0.